 You don't need to start taking your CPP when you start your HOOPP pension.
-If you retire between the ages of 55 and 65, you will receive HOOPP's bridge benefit, in addition to your HOOPP lifetime pension; the bridge benefit is paid until you reach age 65, regardless of when you take your CPP.
+If you retire between the ages of 55 and 65, any bridge benefit will continue to be paid until age 65 or until you pass away, whichever comes first, regardless of when you take your CPP.